maxpiva/Sushi.Net/README.md

 * If your source is TV-based, some TV channels heavily chop endings, beginnings, credits, scene changes, and scenes with silence, so they can put more advertising per show, they can chop up to 1-3 minutes, for an hour show.
 Because of that, it's recommended you mute the advertising (not removing it), and increase the window so matching can be better.

 ## History
+**v1.0.2.**

+* Updated to .NET 9
+* Added multi wildcard (*) support for --src --dst, in the case is included will try to match src with destination and process the batch. -s also supports the wildcard to export the appropriate script, if included.
+* Added src-multi-sync with a number of seconds, this is useful when the --src media contains multiple audio streams, which may not sync, will get those few seconds of audio, and try to calculate the sync factor. (audio algorithm)
+* Added only extract subs, in the case you only want to do sub extractions with redimensions (Aegis Sub Subtitles).
+* Better parsing of Aegis Subs, and better error detection.
+* Correct errors resyncing opus and flac files. (ffmpeg script).
+* Added --subtitle-streams to only use specific subtitles (instead of all) as a base for subtitle sync.
+* Added --minimal-audio-shift (default 15 ms), when the change is less than 15 ms, do not process the audio stream.
+I ndividual audio stream delays are taken into consideration when syncing.
+* Lots of other bug fixes.

 **v1.0.0.**
 * Too many changes to keep track of them :O